If you want to listen to the audio version of THE GUIDE ON HOW TO PITCH TO JOURNALISTS, press play here.

 If you want to win press coverage then you need to master two things: how to write an effective pitch and how to contact the media about a story in the correct way.

-That’s why we’ve put together this how to pitch journalists guide, to walk you through the following:
+That’s why we’ve put together this how to pitch to journalists guide, to walk you through the following:

 And in addition to this guide, you can also download our Pitching to Journalists Toolkit, which contains 6 pitch email examples to journalists, as well as a sample media pitch email template.